smcnary/mcnary_technical_backend/frontend/DATABASE_INTEGRATION.md

-# 🗄️ Frontend Database Integration Guide
+# 🗄️ CounselRank.legal Frontend Database Integration Guide

 This guide explains how the React frontend integrates with the Symfony backend database through API calls, data management, and state synchronization.